 Nine Regional Aboriginal Justice Advisory Committees (RAJACs) have been established throughout Victoria.
-Each RAJAC is supported by a full-time Executive Officer employed by the Department of Justice and Regulation (DJR) who is responsible for day-to-day management and planning for the committee.
+Each RAJAC is supported by a full-time Executive Officer employed by the Department of Justice and Community Safety (DJCS) who is responsible for day-to-day management and planning for the committee.

-The Executive Officer is located within the DJR regional office and reports to the DJR Regional Director in the region they are located.
+The Executive Officer is located within the DJCS regional office and reports to the DJCS Regional Director in the region they are located.

 The role and responsibilities of RAJACs are to: